 Our Women’s Retreat

-Our retreat addresses the physical, emotional and spiritual needs of survivors of sexual abuse, sex trafficking and domestic violence.
+Our retreat addresses the physical, emotional and spiritual needs of survivors of sexual abuse, and domestic violence.
 Through individual and group counseling and recreational therapy, participants regain a sense of balance in their lives and find inner healing.
 Racheal’s Rest is engaged in programs that benefit a broad base of the community.
 While we welcome “all walks of life”, Racheal’s Rest is based on biblical principles.

 Connection with other survivors of sexual abuse is a vital component of healing.
 Racheal’s Rest retreats provide survivors with a safe, supportive environment in which to start or continue their journey to emotional health.

 EDUCATION: A large part of Racheal’s Rest is helping the participants understand how their past has influenced their current reality and how it will impact their future if they let it.
 Changing the message of shame is vital to healing.